Specialsfrontbig clearSpecials2Frontbig

 “Clumsy klutz!” called a girl.

-“You couldn’t jump over a crack without tripping,” said someone else.
+“You couldn’t jump over a crack without tripping,” cried someone else.

 Jessamyn untangled the jump rope from her legs.
-She rose to her feet.
-She spotted Lisa Edward running toward her.
+As she rose to her feet, she spotted Lisa Edward running toward her.

-The red-haired kindergartner cut through the basketball court and stood by her side.
+The red-haired kindergartner cut through the basketball court and stood beside her.

 “Code Gold,” Lisa whispered.

 Jessamyn nodded.
-Without a word, she coiled up her jump rope and ran toward the school.
+Without a word, she coiled up her jump rope and sprinted toward the school.
 Inside the hallway, she tore past the office, the gym, and the lunchroom.
-She bounded up the stairs, two at a time. and entered Room 4, her classroom.
+She bounded up the stairs, two at a time, and entered Room 4.

-Like a whip, the end of the rop shot toward the pencil sharpener on the wall.
+Like a whip, the end of the rope shot toward the pencil sharpener on the wall.

 Crack!